o1-labs/proof-systems/book/src/specs/kimchi.md

 #### Partial verification

-For every proof we want to verify, we deffer the proof opening to the very end.
+For every proof we want to verify, we defer the proof opening to the very end.
 This allows us to potentially batch verify a number of partially verified proofs.
-Essentially, this steps verify that $f(\zeta) = t(\zeta) * Z_H(\zeta)$.
+Essentially, this steps verifies that $f(\zeta) = t(\zeta) * Z_H(\zeta)$.

 1. Commit to the negated public input polynomial.
 2. Run the [Fiat-Shamir argument](#fiat-shamir-argument).
-3. combine the chunked polynomials' evaluations
+3. Combine the chunked polynomials' evaluations
    (TODO: most likely only the quotient polynomial is chunked) with the right powers of $\zeta^n$ and $(\zeta * \omega)^n$.
 4. Compute the commitment to the linearized polynomial $f$.
 5. Compute the (chuncked) commitment of $ft$
    (see [Maller's optimization](../crypto/plonk/maller_15.html)).
-6. List the polynomial commitments, and their associated evaluations, That are associated to the aggregated evaluation proof in the proof:
+6. List the polynomial commitments, and their associated evaluations, that are associated to the aggregated evaluation proof in the proof:
     - recursion
     - public input commitment
     - ft commitment (chunks of it)